Storing User-Specific Information with JSONs

 • Download RStudio

-• Install the jsonlite R package
+• Install the ltertools and RJSONIO R packages

 Feel free to skip any steps that you have already completed!